Stanford University: History

 In the 1950s, Stanford intentionally reduced and restricted Jewish admissions, and for decades, denied and dismissed claims from students, parents, and alumni that they were doing so.
 Stanford issued its first institutional apology to the Jewish community in 2022 after an internal task force confirmed that the university deliberately discriminated against Jewish applicants, while also misleading those who expressed concerns, including students, parents, alumni, and the ADL.
 Stanford was once considered a school for "the wealthy", but controversies in later decades damaged its reputation.
 The 1971 Stanford prison experiment was criticized as unethical, and the misuse of government funds from 1981 resulted in severe penalties for the school's research funding, and the resignation of President Donald Kennedy in 1992.

 In the 1960s, Stanford rose from a regional university to one of the most prestigious in the United States, "when it appeared on lists of the "top ten" universities in America...
-This swift rise to performance [was] understood at the time as related directly to the university's defense contracts..."
+This swift rise to performance [was] understood at the time as related directly to the university's defense contracts...".
+Stanford continues to have a relationship with the defense industry.
+They currently run a 'Hacking for Defense' class, in which students partner with military companies on national security problems sponsored by the Department of Defense In 2021, they opened the Gordian Knot Centre, a hub for national security problems and defense technology programs.
+With initial funding of $1.28 million from the U.S. Office of Naval Research, its aim is to, "bridge silos across the Department of Defense (DoD), industry and academia".

 Wallace Sterling was the President from 1949 to 1968 and he oversaw the growth of Stanford from a financially troubled regional university to a financially sound, internationally recognized academic powerhouse, "the Harvard of the West".
 Achievements during Sterling's tenure included: